evolution-srs/web-development-courses-practice/javascript-programming-essentials/m5-final-project/README.md

 ### Description:
 ---
-This folder contain the **Final Project** of IBM JavaScript Proggramming Essentials Course.
+This folder contains the **Final Project** of IBM JavaScript Proggramming Essentials Course.